£220,000

 See which agents are selling fastest and at the best prices in Efenechtyd.

 The housing stock in Efenechtyd predominantly consists of detached properties, reflecting the rural nature of the village and the preferences of buyers seeking space and privacy.
-Our current listing data shows detached homes averaging £470,000, with other property types averaging £407,500.
-Four-bedroom properties dominate the current market, accounting for five of the seven available listings, with an average price of £450,000.
+Our current listing data shows detached homes averaging £402,500, with detached bungalow properties averaging £350,000.
+Four-bedroom properties dominate the current market, accounting for four of the six available listings, with an average price of £391,250.
 This bedroom distribution suggests the market is particularly strong for family homes and properties suitable for those working from home in this peaceful countryside setting.
-The demand for properties with home office space has increased as remote working becomes more prevalent, with buyers seeking properties that offer dedicated workspace.
+The demand for properties with home office space has increased as remote working becomes more prevalent, with buyers seeking properties that offer dedicated workspace. ---NEXT---

 Efenechtyd nestles in the rural heartland of Denbighshire, offering residents and visitors a tranquil village atmosphere while remaining within reach of larger towns.
 The community, with a population of 621 according to the 2021 Census, encompasses approximately 247 households.
 The local economy centres around agriculture, small local businesses, and commuters travelling to nearby towns including Ruthin, Denbigh, and Mold for employment.
 The wider Denbighshire area also benefits from tourism, with visitors drawn to the stunning Welsh countryside, historic sites, and outdoor activities.
 Many residents enjoy the balance of rural living with access to employment centres in nearby market towns.